martin-slater/s3-easy-deploy/README.md

     --region <region>                           The S3 region.
 Defaults to us-east-1 --public-root <publicRoot>                  The path of the folder to deploy --bucket <bucket>                           The S3 bucket name
     --acl <acl>                                 The ACL policy.
+If your bucket uses ACL's you should normally set this to public-read
-Defaults to public-read --cloud-front-id <cloudFrontDistributionId> The CloudFront distribution id
+    --cloud-front-id <cloudFrontDistributionId> The CloudFront distribution id
     --concurrent-requests <concurrentRequests>  The number of uploads to send at the same time.
 Defaults to 10
 ```